Cleber Xavier: Santos

 On 29 April 2025, Xavier had his first experience as head coach, after being appointed at the helm of Santos on a contract until the end of the year.
 He made his debut at the helm of the club two days later, in a 1–1 home draw against CRB.

 On 17 August 2025, Xavier was sacked from Peixe after a 6–0 home loss to Vasco da Gama.

+Venezuela

+On 20 January 2026, Xavier was presented as Oswaldo Vizcarrondo's assistant at the Venezuela national team.